A Minnesota free of ageism

 https://www.penguinrandomhouse.com/books/700435/ageism-unmasked-by-tracey-gendron/

-Ageism Awareness Day is Oct.
-9, 2024.
-We need as many people as possible to spread the word on their social media platforms.
-You can gain more information on this national campaign from the American Society on Aging's, including tools to help you:
+Ageism Awareness Day is held October 9 each year as a way to address ageism and promote age-inclusion.
+From social media resources to other resources, you can gain more information on this national campaign from the American Society on Aging, including tools to help you: